 A LAMP server is a web server combination of Apache, MySQL, and PHP on Linux server.
-It is widely used for hosting PHP and MySQL based websites on world wide web.
-This tutorial is created to help administrators to configure LAMP based web hosting environment on Debian Jessie.
+It is widely used for hosting PHP and MySQL based websites on the world wide web.
+This tutorial is created to help administrators to configure LAMP-based web hosting environment on Debian Jessie.

 This tutorial helps you to step by step setup of LAMP Stack on a Debian 8 Jessie system.

 Login to your Debian system with a sudo privileged user or root user using ssh command.
 Windows users can either use putty or other alternatives.